SAP-samples/cap-service-integration-codejam/exercises/07-add-cds-definitions/README.md

 ## Create a projection on the external service

-The external service lives, for want of a better word, in the `srv/external/` directory.
+The external service "lives", for want of a better word, in the `srv/external/` directory.
 That's where it belongs, and where it can remain largely independent of your main service.
-It's here that for our first step towards cleaner integration, we can add some CDS definitions to "adapt" the service for our own needs.
+It's here where, for our first step towards cleaner integration, we can add some CDS definitions to "adapt" the service for our own needs.
 Doing it here also promotes the idea that such a model could come from a third party.

+> Did you notice that CAP has subtly guided us to this point, to this way of thinking, already?
+It has done that by convention, by having the default location for `cds import` to be `srv/external/`.
+See "Import API Definition" in the [Further reading](#further-reading) section below for more details, as well as the output from `cds import --help`, which includes (reduced for brevity):
+>
+> ```text
+> SYNOPSIS
+>
+>     cds import <source> [<options>]
+>
+>     Without any options the source is copied to ./srv/external and the csn
+>     output written next to it.
+Finally it will add an entry for the imported
+>     service to package.json#cds.requires.
+>
+> OPTIONS
+>
+>     --no-copy
+>         Skips copying to ./srv/external.
+>
+>     --no-save
+>         Skips updating ./package.json.
+>
+>     -o | --out <filename>
+>         Skips copying to ./srv/external and writes to the specified location.
+>
+>     ...
+> ```

-Within this `external/srv/` location, you're going to create a projection on the external service.
+Within this `srv/external/` location, you're going to create a projection on the external service.

 👉 Create a new file `index.cds` in the `srv/external/` directory, and add the following content: